Twig7/Looping/README.md

 Code: let userNumbers = parseInt(document.getElementById("userNumbers").value);
 Expected Output: ""

-Test: "It should return true if the inputted number contains a 3"
+Test: "It should return 'found' if the inputted number contains a 3"
-Code:
+Code: if(stringNum.match(3)) {
+alert('Found');
+Expected Output: Found